1887 Queen Victoria’s Golden Jubilee

 Jubilee Committee & Jubilee Fund

-A meeting had been held at the Board School Room in May 1887, to ascertain the opinion of the inhabitants as to celebrating Queen Victoria’s Golden Jubilee.
+In the May of 1887, a meeting was held at the Board School Room to gain the opinion of the inhabitants as to how to celebrate Queen Victoria’s Golden Jubilee.

-The Reverend F. Harvey presided, and he stated that the larger farmers and other employers (of the village) were willing to bear a share of the expenses of the celebrations.
+The Reverend F. Harvey presided, and informed the gathering that the larger farmers and other employers (of the village) were willing to bear a share of the expenses of the celebrations.

-It was agreed that Great Ellingham would celebrate the Jubilee, and it was proposed that a dinner of roast beef and plum pudding would be provided for the whole of the inhabitants on the 21st June.
+It was agreed that Great Ellingham would indeed celebrate the Jubilee.
+It was proposed that a dinner of roast beef and plum pudding be provided for the whole of the inhabitants on the 21st June.

-A committee of ladies and gentlemen would be appointed to collect funds and make the arrangements.
+A committee of ladies and gentlemen would collect funds and make the arrangements.

-Mr J Downs put forward a motion (which was seconded by Mr Darby) that a subscription of 3d. per acre be given by each farmer towards the expenses, which were estimated to amount to between £25 and £30.
+Mr J Downs put forward a motion (seconded by Mr Darby) that a subscription of 3d. per acre be given by each farmer towards the expenses, which were estimated to amount to between £25 and £30.

-A further meeting in connection with the Jubilee Fund was held again in the School Board Room on the 7th June, and was well attended.
-Mr William Lebbell presided.
+A further meeting was held again in the School Board Room on the 7th June.
+This meeting, presided by Mr William Lebbell, was well attended.
 Further subscriptions received raised the total to £21 7s. and a further sum of £7 had been promised.

 Advertised Trips and Excursions